grounding & satisfying -whole moong with greens, grated beet & carrot salad, cucumber raita, round brown rice

-I have a little brown book the size of the palm of my hand where I write down combinations which have worked well and have become a weekly favourite.
+I have a little brown book the size of the palm of my hand in which I write down combinations that have worked well and have become a weekly favourite.
 Whenever I lack inspiration in the kitchen, I refer to this little book.

-I appreciate the aestheticism of things, so my cooking is very much inspired by this, also in terms of the colours I use.
-If I am using a lot of greens in one dish, like the dal used here, I add in bright colours which contrast nicely, like beetroot and carrot.
-This approach extends to the flavours, if the dal is spicy and strong, the accompanying dishes will be soft and light so that there isn’t competition between the dishes.
+I appreciate aestheticism, so my cooking is very much inspired by this and the colours I use.
+If I use a lot of greens in one dish, like the dal used here, I add bright colours that contrast nicely, like beetroot and carrot.
+This approach extends to the flavours.
+If the dal is spicy and strong, the accompanying dishes will be soft and light so that there isn’t competition between the dishes.

 In the menu below, the dal is softly flavoured, so the spiciness of the ginger in the salad balances and enables the other dishes to shine.